Sky Traveler – Surreal Manipulation

 Available languages for this post

 Learn how to create a simple surreal manipulation of a flying boat through the clouds.
-I’ll show you how to creatively blending blend the boat using a custom cloud brush.
+I’ll show you how to creatively blend the boat using a custom cloud brush.
 Also you’ll see how to adjust the contrast and light in order to get a more realistic and cinematic effect.

 Resources used in this tutorial